ChrisB831/Ref3_FastAPI/README.md

 * A series of units test are applied, which along with Flake8 are used the test the validity of the code before deployment
 * The model is deployed using the FastAPI package.
 A further series of test asses the robustness of the AP
 * The API is deployed using Heroku
-* Finally GitHub Actions are utilised, which along with Heroku ensure full CI?CD capability
+* Finally GitHub Actions are utilised, which along with Heroku ensure full CI/CD capability

+Although an ML model is built, it is trivial in design and is not the focus of this MLOps based repo